Skip to main content

 Why this matters for screen time

-A parent experiencing burnout tends to reach for the phone more often.
-Not from carelessness, but from depletion.
-Recognising burnout as a real, measurable thing (not a character flaw) changes the conversation.
+A parent experiencing burnout tends to reach for the phone more often, from depletion rather than carelessness.
+Recognising burnout as a real, measurable phenomenon changes the conversation.

-If you're running on empty, a ten-minute break while your toddler plays a calm game is not a failure.
-It looks more like a parent managing their resources so they have something left to give.
+If you're running on empty, a ten-minute break while your toddler plays a calm game is a parent managing their resources so they have something left to give.
+Our post on self-compassion goes into why that matters.

 If what you're feeling goes beyond tiredness, it's worth talking to someone.
 The International Institute for Parental Burnout has resources and a self-assessment tool.